junxit/us-congress-bills-115/metadata.md

 - 2018-09-05 — Received in the House.
 - 2018-09-05 — Referred to the House Committee on Transportation and Infrastructure.
 - 2018-09-05 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2018-09-13 — Considered under suspension of the rules. (consideration: CR H8184-8228)
+- 2018-09-13 — DEBATE - The House proceeded with forty minutes of debate on S. 3021.
+- 2018-09-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-13 — Mr. Shuster moved to suspend the rules and pass the bill, as amended.
+- 2018-09-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8185-8221)
+- 2018-09-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8185-8221)
+- 2018-09-13 — The title of the measure was amended.
+Agreed to without objection.